KevinLu0102/Pokedex/README.md

 # Pokédex iOS App

-## 專案概述
+## Project Overview

-本專案是一個使用 PokéAPI v2 實現 Pokédex 的 iOS 應用程式，該應用程式允許用戶瀏覽 Pokémon 列表，查看每個 Pokémon 的詳細訊息，並標記他們最喜歡的 Pokémon
+This project is an iOS application that implements a Pokédex using the PokéAPI v2.
+The application allows users to browse a list of Pokémon, view detailed information about each Pokémon, and mark their favorite Pokémon.

+For the Chinese version of the README, please see [README.zh.TW.md](README.zh-TW.md).

-## 主要功能
+## Main Features

-**Pokémon 列表**：
+**Pokémon List**:

-  - 顯示基本訊息
+- Display basic information
-  - 點擊列表項目將用戶帶到 Pokémon 詳情頁面
-  - 當用戶滑動到底部時，自動加載更多 Pokémon 數據
-  - 實現過濾器，僅顯示用戶收藏的 Pokémon
+- Clicking on a list item takes the user to the Pokémon detail page
+- Automatically load more Pokémon data when the user scrolls to the bottom
+- Implement a filter to show only the user's favorite Pokémon

- **Pokémon 詳情**：
+**Pokémon Detail**:

 - PokémonID
+- Name
-  - 名稱
+- Type
-  - 類型
+- Image
+- Evolution chain, clicking on a Pokémon in the evolution chain should take the user to its detail page
-  - 圖像
+- Base stats
-  - 進化鏈，點擊進化鏈中的 Pokémon 應將用戶帶到其詳情頁面
+- Pokémon description
-  - 基礎統計數據
-  - Pokémon 描述
+- Allow users to mark/unmark a Pokémon as a "favorite"
-  - 允許用戶將 Pokémon 標記/取消標記為"收藏"

-## 附加功能
+## Additional Features

-  - 以 List 和 Grid 兩種格式顯示 Pokémon 列表
+- Display the Pokémon list in both List and Grid formats
-  - 網路請求Cache，增加載入速度
+- Cache network requests to increase loading speed

-## 開發環境
+## Development Environment

 - Xcode 15.2
 - Swift 5
 - iOS 16.0
 - CocoaPods 1.15.2
 - Ruby 3.3.0
 - MacOS 14.1

-## 第三方套件
+## Third-Party Libraries

 - SDWebImage

-## 安裝應用程式

-要使用 Pokédex iOS 應用程式，請按照以下步驟操作：

-1. 開啟Xcode，選擇上方選單 Integrate -> Clone -> 貼上URL
-2. 打開終端機，確認電腦已安裝 CocoaPods
-3. Pokedex 資料夾點擊右鍵 -> 打開終端機視窗 -> pod install
-4. 開啟 Pokedex.xcworkspace
-5. 選擇上方 Product -> Run，即可在模擬器或連接的 iOS 設備上運行應用程式

-## 設計模式

-Pokédex iOS 應用程式使用到以下設計模式：

-- MVVM：該應用程式遵循 MVVM 架構模式，將數據模型、UI組件和業務邏輯分離到不同層
-- Singleton：APIService 和 FavoriteService 類別實現為單例，以在整個應用程式中提供用於呼叫API和管理收藏 Pokémon 的單一實例
-- Delegate：應用程式使用委託模式來處理 List 和 Grid 的數據資料

-## 關於程式碼

-為了提高程式碼的易讀性、維護性和擴展性，在開發過程中我進行了以下內容：

-- 自定義錯誤處理：在 APIService 中使用 Enum 定義了自定義的錯誤類型 NetworkError，涵蓋了各種可能的錯誤情況，提供更明確和有意義的錯誤訊息，方便錯誤處理和測試
-- 收藏統一管理和解析：其他部分的程式碼不需要重複解析和讀寫的邏輯，只需要通過 FavoriteService 的方法來訪問和操作數據，減少重複的程式碼
-- 遵循 API 的命名：在定義 Struct 時，將屬性的命名與 API 欄位保持一致，提高程式碼的可讀性，可以輕鬆地將程式碼與 API 文件對照
-- 使用自定義類型封裝數據：通過將回傳的資料封裝在一個自定義類型中，使用這些數據時，可以透過一個統一的類型來訪問，不需要分別建立多個獨立的資料
-- 可重用的自定義視圖：EmptyFavoriteView、HeaderView，當其他部分的程式碼需要顯示類似的畫面時，可以直接實例化使用
-- 統一的資料接口：在 PokémonListViewController中，無論是 List 或 Grid 都使用了 viewModel 裡同一筆資料，避免重複編寫相同的數據獲取邏輯
-- 數據可用性：在 PokémonDetailViewModel中的 loadPokémonDetail，提高數據的可用性，避免因單個 API 請求失敗而導致整個頁面無法顯示的情況，用戶仍然可以看到已成功獲取的資料
-- 集中管理 Identifier：在 Constants Struct 中定義了所有的 Cell Identifier，目的是不需要在多個地方進行修改，降低手動輸入錯誤

-為了提高使用者體驗，在開發過程中我進行了以下內容：

-- 加載更多顯示 Loading 動畫：當滑動到底部觸發加載更多數據時，顯示 Loading 動畫提供視覺反饋，表示應用程式正在加載數據
-- 視覺化的 Stats 數據：根據每個 Pokémon 的基礎統計數據，動態計算和設置 Stats 背景的高度，提供了直觀的數據展示方式
-- 未收藏畫面：當切換收藏狀態時，無資料時顯示 You haven't collected any Pokémon yet，避免使用者認為程式讀取資料失敗

-## LLM 輔助

-為了加速開發，在開發過程中，它幫我做了什麼：

-- 產生 APIService ，提供我在開發時，能在任一處使用
-- 產生 FavoriteService ，統一管理收藏的資料
-- 產生網路請求失敗的 Enum ，有自定義的錯誤描述
-- 產生 TableView 滑動到底部時出現加載的動畫，並且包含關閉功能
-- 產生一個未收藏狀態的 View ，在需要的地方可以直接實體化使用
-- 產生可以依據 viewModel 的收藏狀態，來顯示星星符號的不同樣式跟顏色
-- 產生 依據 API JSON 資料的 Struct
-- Code Review
-- 使用MARK註解分類，易於搜尋管理
+## Installing the Application

+To use the Pokédex iOS application, follow these steps:

+1. Open Xcode, select Integrate -> Clone from the top menu -> Paste the URL

+2. Open the terminal and make sure CocoaPods is installed on your computer

+3. Right-click on the Pokedex folder -> Open in Terminal -> Run "pod install"

+4. Open Pokedex.xcworkspace

+5. Select Product -> Run from the top menu to run the application on a simulator or connected iOS device

+## Design Patterns

+The Pokédex iOS application utilizes the following design patterns:

+- MVVM: The application follows the MVVM architectural pattern, separating data models, UI components, and business logic into different layers

+- Singleton: The APIService and FavoriteService classes are implemented as singletons to provide a single instance for making API calls and managing favorite Pokémon throughout the application

+- Delegate: The application uses the delegate pattern to handle data for List and Grid

+## About the Code

+To improve code readability, maintainability, and extensibility, I did the following during development:

+- Custom error handling: Defined custom error types NetworkError using Enum in APIService, covering various possible error scenarios and providing more explicit and meaningful error messages for easier error handling and testing

+- Unified management and parsing of favorites: Other parts of the code don't need to repeat the parsing, reading, and writing logic, they can access and manipulate data simply through FavoriteService methods, reducing duplicate code

+- Following API naming conventions: When defining Structs, kept property names consistent with API fields, improving code readability and making it easy to cross-reference code with API documentation

+- Using custom types to encapsulate data: By encapsulating returned data in a custom type, a unified type can be used to access the data without needing to create multiple independent data structures

+- Reusable custom views: EmptyFavoriteView, HeaderView can be directly instantiated and used when other parts of the code need to display similar screens

+- Unified data interface: In PokémonListViewController, both List and Grid use the same data from viewModel, avoiding duplicate data retrieval logic

+- Data availability: In loadPokémonDetail of PokémonDetailViewModel, improved data availability to prevent the entire page from being unable to display due to a single API request failure, allowing users to still see successfully fetched data

+- Centralized management of Identifiers: Defined all Cell Identifiers in the Constants Struct to avoid needing modifications in multiple places and reduce manual input errors

+To enhance the user experience, I did the following during development:

+- Show loading animation when loading more: When scrolling to the bottom triggers loading more data, show a loading animation to provide visual feedback that the application is fetching data

+- Visualized Stats data: Dynamically calculate and set the height of the Stats background based on each Pokémon's base stats, providing an intuitive data display

+- No favorites screen: When switching favorite status, display "You haven't collected any Pokémon yet" when there is no data, to avoid users thinking data loading failed

+## LLM Assistance

+To accelerate development, here's what it helped me with during the development process:

+- Generated APIService, allowing me to use it anywhere during development

+- Generated FavoriteService to centrally manage favorite data

+- Generated Enum for network request failures with custom error descriptions

+- Generated loading animation that appears at the bottom of TableView when scrolled, including close functionality

+- Generated a View for no favorites state that can be directly instantiated and used where needed

+- Generated functionality to display star symbols in different styles and colors based on viewModel's favorite status

+- Generated Structs based on API JSON data

+- Provided code review

+- Used MARK comments for categorization, easy to search and manage